-Often an inpidual retires on the investment of his conviction of self-devaluation.
-What need is there for him to make any effort if he is so constitutionally inferior that all of his best intentions and well-directed activities will lead to naught?
-It is expedient to show the patient that he is utilizing his self-devaluation as a destructive implement to bolster his helplessness and perhaps to sponsor dependency.
-In this way he makes capital out of a handicap.
-Pointing out realistic assets the patient possesses may not succeed in destroying the vitiated image of himself; but it does help him to reevaluate his potentialities and to avoid the despair of considering himself completely hopeless.
-One may point out to the patient instances of his successes.
-In this respect, encouraging the patient to adopt the idea that he can succeed in an activity in which he is interested, and to expand a present asset, may prove to be a saving grace.
+Often an individual retires on the investment of conviction of self-devaluation.
+What need is there for one to make any effort if one is so constitutionally inferior that all of the best intentions and welldirected activities will lead to naught?
+It is expedient to show the patient that he or she is utilizing selfdevaluation as a destructive implement to bolster helplessness and perhaps to sponsor dependency.
+In this way one makes capital out of a handicap.
+Pointing out realistic assets the patient possesses may not succeed in destroying the vitiated image of oneself; but it does help to reevaluate potentialities and to avoid the despair of considering oneself completely hopeless.
+One may point out to the patient instances of personal successes.
+In this respect, encouraging the patient to adopt the idea that he or she can succeed in an activity in which he or she is interested, and to expand a present asset, may prove to be a saving grace.
 A woman with a deep sense of inferiority and lack of self-confidence was exhorted to add to her knowledge of horticulture with which she was fascinated.
 At gatherings she was emboldened to talk about her specialty when an appropriate occasion presented itself.
 She found herself the center of attention among a group of suburbanites who were eager to acquire expert information.
 This provided her with a means of social contact and with a way of doing things for others that built up a more estimable feeling about herself.

-Logic obviously cannot convince a person with devalued self-esteem that he has merit.
-Unless a proper assessment is made of his existing virtues, however, the person will be retarded in correcting his distorted self-image.
+Logic obviously cannot convince a person with devalued self-esteem that he or she has merit.
+Unless a proper assessment is made of existing virtues, however, the person will be retarded in correcting the distorted self-image.